This week-by-week canine gestation calendar below will help you understand how your puppy is developing inside mom.

 Canine Gestation Calendar

-(what is going on inside)
+Weekly Photos of Mom (what is going on outside and inside

 Females will usually come into heat every 6 months.